 He was inducted into the Anderson HS Hall of Fame in the spring of 2012 and is scheduled to be inducted into the Ohio High School Football Coaches Association Hall of Fame in June 2013.

 He also served as the head coach at Cadiz High School from 1984-1987 and as an assistant coach at Martins Ferry High School from 1974-1984.

-Suriano, who earned his bachelor's degree from West Liberty State College and his master's degree from the University of Dayton, is a member of the Ohio High School Coaches Association, Southwest Ohio Football Coaches Association, American Football Coaches Association, National Education/Ohio Education Association and the Fellowship of Christian Athletes.
+Suriano, who earned his bachelor's degree from West Liberty State College and his master's degree from the University of Dayton, is a member of the Ohio High School Coaches Association, Southwest Ohio Football Coaches Association, American Football Coaches Association and the National Education/Ohio Education Association.

 Suriano and his wife Crystal have two sons, Michael and Christopher, three grandchildren and live in Anderson Township in Cincinnati.